Doctor of Philosophy

 This thesis contributes to knowledge pertaining to socio-cultural factors that shape opportunities for children to participate in occupations, and the relationship between occupation and identity for children with physical disabilities.
 In addition this work contributes to methodological and ethical discussions about conducting research with children.
 This work has implications for occupational science, health care professionals, policy, children and parents.

 Phelan, Shanon K., "Enacting Occupation and Identity: Perspectives of Children and Their Parents" (2012).
 Electronic Thesis and Dissertation Repository.
-Paper 607.
+607.